How Finland embraced being ‘world’s happiest nation’ | Malay Mail

 The UN-sponsored World Happiness Report elicited some raised eyebrows when it first placed Finland at the top of its listings in 2018: many of the Nordic country’s 5.5 million people freely describe themselves as taciturn and prone to melancholy, and admit to eyeing public displays of joyfulness with suspicion.

-“When I first heard ― and I’m not alone, I would say ― I had a big laugh,” television producer Tony Ilmoni told AFP on the still-snowy streets of the capital Helsinki yesterday, when Finland was crowned the happiest nation on earth for the fourth year running.
+“When I first heard — and I’m not alone, I would say — I had a big laugh,” television producer Tony Ilmoni told AFP on the still-snowy streets of the capital Helsinki on Friday, when Finland was crowned the happiest nation on earth for the fourth year running.

 But the worldwide survey in fact seeks to quantify individuals’ personal freedom and satisfaction with their lives, using survey data from 149 countries alongside measures such as GDP, social support and perceptions of corruption.